mawentowski/api-documentation-course-gitpod-test/README.md

 ## Configuring Visual Studio Code

 1. Open Visual Studio Code.
-1. Click the **Extensions** tab and search for the following extensions, then install them:
+1. Click the **Extensions** tab and search for the following extensions (left-most toolbar), then install them:

 - Prettier (code formatter)
 - ESLint (linter for JavaScript)